Infill Landscape Blog

 2. Check Infill Depths

 Check your infill depth with an infill gauge.
-Watch this video to learn how to do it.
 When using the infill depth gauge, make sure that you review infill depth guidelines to know how much infill you should have in your system.
 If your infill is extremely low throughout the entire system, download these installation guidelines, and follow the steps to add a consistent layer across your entire turf system.

 3. Top Off Your Infill

-If you only have a few low infill areas, start by adding handfuls of infill into specific spots with lower levels.
+If you only have a few low-infill areas, start off by adding handfuls of infill into specific spots with lower levels.

 4. Work Additional Infill Into the Turf Fibers